EarthSight: A Distributed Framework for Low-Latency Satellite Intelligence: Evaluation and Results

 \subsection{Evaluation Setup}

 \paragraph{Hardware Platforms.} We evaluate our system using two distinct edge AI coprocessors: the Google Coral Edge TPU and the NVIDIA Jetson AGX Orin Nano GPU (Table~\ref{tab:coprocessorspecs}).
 The Coral delivers a consistent 4~TOPS while consuming only $\sim$2W~\cite{coral}.
 It functions as a simple, near-instant-on peripheral, making it ideal for low-power, intermittent tasks.
 The Jetson AGX Orin Nano is a full-featured System-on-Module with Ampere architecture, offering up to 40~TOPS with a configurable power budget starting at 7W \cite{jetsonorin}.
+These coprocessors are widely used OEC accelerators across industry, government, and academia, including NASA, Spire, Planet, Lockheed Martin, Sidus Space, and others~\cite{goodwill2021nasa, lockheed2020lajument, pelican, suncatcher2025, hardware2024review}.

-\paragraph{Simulating the Satellite Constellation.} We verify our results at scale using a Python-based simulator that extends the open-source framework from prior work~\cite{serval}.
-To model \earthsight’s distributed execution, we add modules for look-ahead simulation, scheduling, schedule execution, query processing, and uplink-based schedule transfer.
-This simulation framework incorporates our empirically measured inference times and power profiles to provide accurate scale projections.
-For the constellation configuration, we model the PlanetScope Dove network comprising 153 satellites and 14 ground stations, whose publicly available orbital and geographic locations are used for realistic communication and scheduling patterns.
-The simulation is run over a continuous 48-hour window to evaluate system behavior and stability across varying workloads.
+\paragraph{Simulating the Satellite Constellation.} We verify our results at scale using a Python-based simulator that extends the validated open-source framework from prior work~\cite{serval}.
+To model \earthsight’s distributed execution, we add modules for look-ahead simulation, scheduling, schedule execution, query processing.
+Our modifications are limited to the \textit{control logic} governing inference behavior and do not alter underlying mechanics, ensuring the fidelity of our results.

+To evaluate constellation-wide performance, our simulation framework bridges empirical hardware profiling with orbital modeling.
+Specifically, we execute the filter models on physical Edge TPU and GPU hardware to measure the exact inference latencies and active power draw.
+We then inject these hardware profiles into the constellation simulator.
+The simulator tracks the total energy consumed by multiplying the empirically measured hardware power by the simulated workload.
+Concurrently, the simulator models the satellite's power generation based on solar panel exposure during orbit using SGP4 propagation.
+By reconciling the physical consumption metrics with the simulated power generation, we can accurately derive systemic metrics such as the percentage of total generated power consumed by the compute payload (Table \ref{tab:power_consumption}) and image delivery latency.

+Although our trace-driven simulation methodology cannot model all potential effects of the space environment, such as thermal properties or radiation effects, we note that it is the predominant methodology in all OEC literature~\citep{l2d2, orbitaledge, kodan, serval, 10697471}, due to the difficulty of deploying a constellation of satellites.